-How to Peel Hard Boiled Eggs – the easy way!
-Peeling Hard Boiled Eggs can be tricky.
+Easy Way to Peel Boiled Eggs – Peeling Hard Boiled Eggs can be tricky.
 Let me show you how to tackle them without getting frustrated…

 How To Peel Hard Boiled Eggs

-Cold eggs peel easier than warm eggs.
-When making deviled eggs, I usually cook my eggs first thing in the morning, chill them all day, then come back and make the avocado deviled eggs with bacon in the evening.
+- Cold eggs peel easier than warm eggs.
+When making deviled eggs, I usually cook my eggs first thing in the morning, chill them all day, then come back and make the deviled eggs in the evening.
 Chilling is a huge factor in easy peeling.

-A bakers dozen.
+6. A baker’s dozen.
 The truth is, some eggs are just harder to peel than others.
 Even if you do everything right, there’s a chance you’ll have one or two eggs that are just plain ugly after peeling.
-I always boil 1-2 extra eggs, to insure all the eggs I’m using for my deviled egg recipe are smooth and gorgeous!
+I always boil 1-2 extra eggs, to ensure all the eggs I’m using for my deviled egg recipe are smooth and gorgeous!